LittlePumpkin87/pumpkindesign/README.md

 * [x] Create and migrate initial Startpage content.
 * [x] Fix Docker volume mapping for uploaded Strapi images in production.
 * [x] Integrate core backend components.
+* [x] Add the NestJS content cache with push invalidation and stale-if-error.
+* [x] Make SSR hydration reuse the server-rendered DOM instead of rebuilding it.
+* [x] Deploy only the sub-projects a commit actually changed.
 * [ ] **WIP:** Finalize interactive frontend components for all pages (e.g., Tech-Stack Spiderweb).
 * [ ] **WIP:** Build dynamic portfolio case study pages.
 * [ ] Populate Strapi with content.
+* [ ] Return a proper `404` for unknown routes instead of rendering the app shell with `200`.

 ---